-- 4.0 grade points C-1.7 grade points 1.3 grade points 3.7 grade points D+ B+ 3.3 grade points D 1.0 grade point 3.0 grade point D-0.7 grade point B- 2.7 grade point F 0.0 grade point WF 0.0 grade point C+ 2.3 grade point - A through D- are passing.
-F is a failing grade; no credit given. - WF indicates formal withdrawal from a course after the deadline for dropping without academic penalty and prior to the last class date for the term; no credit given. - P+ indicates Pass with Distinction and is used only for HT710 Thesis. - P is passing; no points calculated in grade point average. - F in a Pass/Fail course is not passing; no points are calculated in the grade point average. - I is incomplete work; assigned in anticipation of completing the course.
+- WF indicates formal withdrawal from a course after the last day to drop without academic penalty and prior to the last class date for the term; no credit given. - W indicates withdrawal from a course after the last day to drop without authorization and on or before the last day to drop without academic penalty; does not affect student's GPA. - P+ indicates Pass with Distinction and is used only for HT710 Thesis. - P is passing; no points calculated in grade point average. - F in a pass/fail course is not passing; no points are calculated in the grade point average. - I is incomplete work; assigned in anticipation of completing the course.

 A student's cumulative grade point average is the result of the total number of grade points earned divided by the total number of credit hours attempted.
 Courses in which pass/fail credit grading is employed are not calculated in the grade point average.
 Grades received in Hebrew and Greek courses taken at the seminary are calculated in the grade point average.
-In a course in which a failing grade has been received, a student may be granted permission by the professor to take a reexamination or complete a re-assignment of sufficient quality to raise the grade to an F/D. Such work must be completed within twenty-one days after the Registrar notifies the student of the failing grade.
-If the grade is raised to a D, the student receives credit for the course, but no grade points are counted in calculating the student's cumulative grade point average.
+In a course in which a failing grade has been received, a student may be granted permission by the professor to take a re-examination or complete a re-assignment of sufficient quality to raise the grade to an F/D. Such work must be completed within twenty-one days after the Registrar notifies the student of the failing grade.
+If the grade is raised to an F/D, the student receives credit for the course, but no grade points are counted in calculating the student's cumulative grade point average.